 CSIS frequently hosts educational institutions and student groups at our D.C. headquarters.
 Programs can range from an informal visit and short introduction to the world of think tanks and CSIS’s contribution in generating global policy solutions to formal week-long programs incorporating intensive seminars and active learning where students put their ideas and global knowledge to the test.

 Each year, CSIS hosts over 350 students and young professionals for information sessions, career forums, and immersive Foreign Policy and Leadership Seminars.
-Previous visitors include:
+Previous University Participants include:

 - American University, School of International Service

 - Eastern Association of Colleges and Employers Road Show

 - Georgia Institute of Technology, Sam Nunn School of International Affairs

 - James Madison University

 - Syracuse University, Maxwell School of Citizenship and Public Affairs